OSPREY PHOTOGRAPHY FROM A BOAT – 1850 SEK per person with a min. of 2 participants – 2220 SEK for a single booking (English/Swedish speaking guide)

 The osprey is one of the most widespread birds of prey in the world, inhabiting all continents except for the poles.
 The Scandinavian ospreys are migrating birds.
 Between late March and early April they return from their African winter quarters.
 It doesn’t take long for them to establish their territories and start fishing in their home waters.
 The birds in this area have been fed by man for several years and know the drill.
 The young learn to fly in early August.
-The male parents usually stay on till as late as September, whereas the females start their autumn migration earlier.
+The male parents usually stay on till as late as September to feed the young, whereas the females start their autumn migration earlier.
 The ospreys are in the area until mid-late September.

 Gulls and terns are often seen.
 It is most common to see the following species during spring and summer: black terns, little gulls and sometimes Caspian terns.
 The most dominant species are: great black-backed gull, herring gull, common gull and black-headed gull.
 Cormorants and grey herons also breed in good numbers.